-Sue: Why can’t he just come back and tell them all that he made a terrible mistake in Part One and the Doctor is the good guy after all?
-It would save everybody a lot of time and effort.
+Sue: Why doesn’t he come back and tell them that he made a terrible mistake in Part One, and the Doctor is the good guy after all?
+It would save a lot of time and effort.

 The Keeper dies and all hell breaks loose.

 Sue: It’s all kicking off now.
-It’s only taken them an hour.
+And it’s only taken them an hour.

 The Doctor tries and fails to enter his TARDIS.

 Sue: It’s only a bit of wind.
-Get up, you wimps!
+Get up, you wimp!

 Kassia becomes the new Keeper of Traken.

-Sue: Has she discussed this with her husband?
-I bet he won’t be thrilled when he discovers that his new wife has to sit on a chair for the next 1000 years.
+Sue: Did she discuss this with her husband first?
+I bet he won’t be thrilled when he discovers his new wife has to sit on a chair for the next thousand years.

-And then – finally – we get a good look at the decaying creature who has been controlling the Melkur’s actions.
+And then – finally! – we get a good look at the decaying creature who’s been controlling the Melkur’s actions.